garrettj403/ThesisPlots/README.md

 **Author:** John Garrett (https://github.com/garrettj403)

 **Description:** This repo has two matplotlib style files that you can use to format plots for your thesis (or academic paper).
+The ``thesis`` style was optimized for singular plots (plots all on their own), while the ``subfigure`` style was optimized to fit two figures side-by-side (as a subfigure in LaTeX).

 **Installation:** Put the ``*.mplstyle`` files in your Matplotlib style directory.
 If you're not sure where this is, in an interactive python console type: